Securing Workloads with Source Code Attestation: A Zero Trust Approach

 • Standardization efforts within the IETF WIMSE working group aim to create a secure environment for workload identity management, as the Workload Identity Practices draft indicates.

-• AI and machine learning enhance risk assessment by analyzing workload behavior in real-time and adapting security policies, allowing proactive security.
+• ai and machine learning enhance risk assessment by analyzing workload behavior in real-time and adapting security policies, allowing proactive security.
+For example, ai could analyze runtime behavior for deviations from expected patterns that might indicate tampering or compromise.

 • A unified identity management framework encompassing both human and non-human identities is essential for a holistic view of access.